 DATE, PLACE AND TIME; RECORD DATE.
-The KCPL Meeting is scheduled to be held at the Hyatt Regency Crown Center Hotel, 2345 McGee, Kansas City, Missouri, on Wednesday, August 7, 1996, commencing at 10:00 a.m., local time.
+The KCPL Meeting is scheduled to be held at , on , August , 1996, commencing at , local time.
 Holders of record of shares of KCPL Common Stock at the close of business on June 26, 1996 (the "KCPL Record Date") will be entitled to notice and to vote at the KCPL Meeting.
-At the close of business on the KCPL Record Date, 61,902,083 shares of KCPL Common Stock were issued and outstanding and entitled to vote.
+At the close of business on the KCPL Record Date, 61,902,083 shares of KCPL Common Stock are anticipated to be issued and outstanding and entitled to vote.